 Sections of this website are under development to describe these mini-neural systems.
 Unfortunately, the discoveries emanating from the Electrolytic Theory of the Neuron have been so broad and detailed that documentation is slow.
 Anyone specifically interested in these systems is invited to contact the author for beta-versions of the relevant materials.

-was stymied by this situation.
-The state of the neuroscience literature was
+this situation.
+The state of the neuroscience literature

-found so inadequate in 1995 that a diversion was necessary.
-This diversion
+was found so inadequate in 1995 that a diversion was

-resulted in the publication of two new books:
+necessary.
+This diversion resulted in the publication of

 "Biological Vision: A 21st Century Tutorial" also available as an E-BOOK